StudentEng2016/CENG315.Project2/README.md

 which happens to be a concept based on observing, measuring and responding to inter and intra-field variability in crops.
-The device is going to be constructed be the FarmBot company, it is going to be made of an Arduino Mega 2650, Raspberry Pi 2 Model B, disassembled hardware packages and other software sources.
+The device is going to be constructed be the FarmBot company, it is going to be made of an Arduino Mega 2650, Raspberry Pi 3, disassembled hardware packages and other software sources.
 The FarmBot Genesis runs on custom built tracks and other supporting infrastructure which needs to be self assembled.
 The robot itself relies on a GUI platform which users can access through the FarmBot’s web app.
 The physical robotic system is set in alignment with the crops that are plotted out in the